Installment loans: What they are and how to use them

 If you’re considering borrowing money, always consider first how much you need and how long you need it.
 If you know exactly how much and feel confident in being able to pay back a fixed monthly payment, then installment loans could be an option for you.
 To find the best installment loans, shop around with multiple lenders, and make sure to consider customer service, reviews, and ease of repayment before committing.

-LendingClub’s application only takes two minutes, and you can check your rate for free without impacting your credit score.
+LendingClub’s application takes only a few minutes, and you can check your rate for free without impacting your credit score.

 Still have questions?
 Some of these commonly asked questions may provide the answer.